 In 2007 Fiorillo released an album entitled Labour Of Love which was available at her website.
 She turned to her musical direction towards jazz in the 2000s.

-Fiorillo is married to Michael Dease.
-Together they have a daughter Olivia.
+Fiorillo was married to Michael Dease, until his death in 2019.
+Together they have a daughter Olivia (2006).

 Work with Prince